 Template-thinking means that you approach your design needs with a working template in mind.
 In other words, instead of putting in the resources for coming up with a creative concept that then you turn into a template, you instead come up with a creative concept while simultaneously keeping in mind how this concept could be turned into a dynamic and scalable template.
 It involves thinking about the whole piece of creative production as modular components or variables which can be switched around.

 Scalability is perhaps the most important characteristic of dynamic templates and that is required to successfully adopt template-thinking into your workflows.
-If your website has hundreds of unique visitors per day, your ads need to be personalized to each of them.
+If your website has hundreds of unique visitors per day, your ads need to be personalised to each of them.
 With a Creative Automation platform, you can scale your ad production in seconds and generate unlimited ad variations.

 By scaling up your asset production via template-thinking, you can remain consistent (after all, all creative assets would come from the same template) and avoid wasting unused creative assets, as well as create different iterations appropriate for multiple markets.